|French name||Punaise de lit|

 A room’s temperature is a crucial factor in the speed at which bed bugs will develop.
 This pest takes three months to reach its adult stage in temperatures of 18°C, but only three weeks when temperatures climb to 30°C. It’s not difficult to understand why tropical islands and hot countries are particularly vulnerable to this problem.

-Pest control management experts receive calls to treat homes and hotels in the Islas de la Bahía, and particularly in the Islands of Roatán and Útila.
+Pest control management experts receive calls to treat homes and hotels in the Islas de la Bahía, and particularly in the Island of Útila.

 Own a vacation home?
 Here are a few tips from our experts

-The idyllic Islands of Roatán and Útila are beautiful, heavenly places, synonymous with good living and relaxation.
+The idyllic Island of Útila is beautiful, heavenly place, synonymous with good living and relaxation.
 But your stay there might be spoiled and even turn into a nightmare if your villa is invaded by bed bugs.

 To prevent this, a certified expert in pest control management can inspect your home in your absence or upon your arrival.
 If an infestation by insects is found, all the necessary measures will be taken so that you may fully enjoy your vacation.